bellac429/TestScoreCalculator/README.md

 * Add auto width to form inputs maybe

 ### Backend
-* analyze test scores: info located at: Z:\Programming Team\Core DBDM
-    - finish Fastbridge lookupTables
-    - send analyzed fastbridge data to frontend
+* write get ScaleScore range function for fastbridge test to send ranges to backend

 ### Notes for Meeting